mnarizzano/se23-p07/docs/drs/drs.md

 ![diagram](https://github.com/mnarizzano/se23-p07/blob/main/docs/drs/imgs/diagram.jpeg)

 ### <a name="interfaces"></a>  3.2 System Interfaces
-As for the web application, the interface will be graphical and will be done as follows: there will be a drop-down menu with 4 options:
+As for the **web application**, the interface will be graphical and will be done as follows: there will be a drop-down menu with 4 options:
 * Personal data
 *  Parking slots saved by the user